Israel opposes Biden plan to reopen U.S. Palestinian mission in Jerusalem | Politics

 "We think it's a bad idea," Foreign Minister Yair Lapid told a news conference when asked about the reopening.
 "Jerusalem is the sovereign capital of Israel and Israel alone, and therefore we don't think it's a good idea.
 "We know that the (Biden) administration has a different way of looking at this, but since it is happening in Israel, we are sure they are listening to us very carefully."

 Wasel Abu Youssef, a senior Palestine Liberation Organization official, told Reuters that the Israeli rejection of the consulate's opening was expected, adding: "They are trying to maintain the status quo and block any political solution".
-The U.S. embassy had no immediate comment.
+Asked about Lapid's remarks, a U.S. Embassy spokesperson said: "As Secretary Blinken announced in May, the United States will be moving forward with the process to reopen our consulate in Jerusalem.
+We do not have additional information to share at this time."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)